FRANK CHAPMAN OUTDOOR EDUCATION CENTRE

 All specialist / technical kit is provided where needed.

-Classroom, games room gift shop and changing areas all available.
+Classroom, fundraising gift shop and changing areas all available.

-Wheelchair access, along with an off-road wheelchair, wet room and lift.
+Wheelchair access, along with an all-terrain wheelchair, wet room and lift.
+Read more about accessibility here.

 Recreational areas include adventure courses, low ropes, playing fields, picnic areas, camp fire and forests to explore.